 Economic and monetary union, long dogged by failure to complete its initial architecture and design, faces both shorter- and longer-term problems.
-Among measures to help resolve issues in the first category, the European Central Bank on 3 December extended its asset purchase programme by six months until the end of March 2017, taking total asset purchases to €1.5tn and broadening asset eligibility to include local and regional debt.
+Among measures to help resolve issues in the first category, the European Central Bank on 3 December extended its asset purchase programme by six months until end-March 2017, taking total asset purchases to €1.5tn and broadening asset eligibility to include local and regional debt.

 Inflation has been persistently below the ECB’s 2% objective since January 2013, below 1% for almost two years, and below 0.5% for 16 consecutive months.
 Inflation isn’t the European Union’s only concern; there are many more, including Europe’s anaemic growth record, its 22m unemployed and the escalating refugee crisis.